PeramatoG/Label-Colors-GMA3/README.md

 - Select color table: **HTML colors** (CSS named colors) or **Basic colors**.
 - Finds the **nearest name** using linear sRGB distance.
 - **Auto-labels** each non-empty preset: `Label Preset 4.X "Name"`.
-- Read‑only access to preset content via `GetPresetData` (does not touch the Programmer).
+- Read-only access to preset content via `GetPresetData` (does not touch the Programmer).

 ## Requirements
 - grandMA3 console or onPC with Lua and `GetPresetData` available.